 Intuitive eating is the health buzz word floating around the nutrition realm right now, but often my clients come to me frustrated – “I’ve worked with a nutritionist before and they just told me to listen to my body and eat intuitively, but how is that supposed to help me with my weight loss goals?!”
 Does this sound like you?

 Are you tired of people telling you to eat intuitively and wondering what the heck it even means?

-Unfortunately, some well-meaning words are becoming overused and the definition is becoming obscured.
+Unfortunately, some well-meaning words are becoming overused and the definitions are becoming obscured.

 Played out health buzzwords include ↓

 >> intuitive eating, a lifestyle change, mindful eating, superfood etc.

 These phrases have good intentions; they play a big role in opposing the damaging diet dialogue, but without context they are super flimsy and unhelpful.

 So, I’m going to help you uncover the facts and explain what the deal is with intuitive eating and how to break down this concept.